dasic002/GameOfKings/README.md

 ### Surface
 #### Colour theme
 For the Classic card game look, palette made up of 2 greens and a deep purple and off white and black.
 The dusty (lighter green) used to mimic the sort of matte finish of felted card tables, whilst the dark green offers better contrast for information pertaining to the players.
-The deep purple was selected on buttons so it compliemented the greens chosen and offered plenty of contrast to its labels in the off white colour.
-This palette was used to create a fun and reminiscient feel of card games whilst still offering a comfortable viewing experience.
+The deep purple was selected on buttons so it complimented the greens chosen and offered plenty of contrast to its labels in the off white colour.
+This palette was used to create a fun and reminiscent feel of card games whilst still offering a comfortable viewing experience.

 ![Colour theme produced using Adobe Color tool](documentation/AdobeColor-Kings_theme.PNG)